-&lt;sup>66 However, neither of the two volumes contains more than the principal fragment of BM 15285.
+1However, neither of the two volumes contains more than the principal fragment of BM 15285.
 A new edition based on the three fragments that are known today can be found in Eleanor Robson, Mesopotamian Mathematics 2100-1600 BC.
 Technical Constants in Bureaucracy and Education.
 Oxford: Clarendon Press, 1999.

-Mathematische Keilschrift-Texte one should remember to consult the corrections that are given in volumes II and III - a pioneer work cannot avoid to formulate hypotheses and to propose interpretations that afterwards have to be corrected.
+Neugebauer's and Thureau-Dangin's editions are solid and dependable, as are their commentaries.
+However, when using Neugebauer's Mathematische Keilschrift-Texte one should remember to consult the corrections that are given in volumes II and III-a pioneering work cannot avoid to formulate hypotheses and to propose interpretations that afterwards have to be corrected.
 Evidently the commentaries are based on the arithmetical interpretation of the algebraic texts, the originators of this interpretation being precisely Neugebauer and Thureau-Dangin.

 The edition of the Susa texts is much less reliable.
 Too often, and in the worst sense of that word, the French translation and the mathematical commentary are fruits of the imagination.
-Even the translations of logograms into syllabic Akkadian are sometimes misleading - for instance, the logogram for "joining" is rendered by the Akkadian word for "heaping".
-Everything needs to be controlled directly on the "hand copy" of the cuneiform text.
-(In other words: the edition is almost useless for non-specialists, even for historians of mathematics who do not understand the Old Babylonian tradition too well; several general histories of mathematics or algebra contain horrendous mistakes going back to Evert Bruins's commentary.)
+Even the translations of logograms into syllabic Akkadian are sometimes misleading-for instance, the logogram for "joining" is rendered by the Akkadian word for "heaping."
+Everything needs to be controlled directly on the "hand copy" of the cuneiform text.2

-The basis for most of what is new in the present book compared to the original editions - the geometric interpretation, the relation between the school and the practitioners' tradition, the historical development - is set out in
+The basis for most of what is new in the present book compared to the original editions-the geometric interpretation, the relation between the school and the practitioners' tradition, the historical development-is set out in